kids2

 Special Program Grant/Milwaukee Healthy Children's Initiative

-In 2004, we decided to expand the parameters of the Milwaukee's Healthy Children's Initiative to include requests that create self sufficiency amongst the residents in Milwaukee's neighborhoods.
+In 2004, we decided to expand the parameters of the Milwaukee's Healthy Children's Initiative to include requests that create self sufficiency among the residents in Milwaukee's neighborhoods.
 Realizing children thrive if the family is self-sufficient and the community is strong, we added this new initiative.
-Priority will be given to requests that are neighborhood specific; those that create self sufficiency amongst the residents.
-This program can incorporate one of the Program Types below or it can be independent.
-Generally, we are looking for programs that harness together people in the neighborhood to bring about change, positive community change.
-Funding of these requests will help the neighborhood folks learn skills that will lead them on the way to self sufficiency.
+Priority will be given to requests that are neighborhood specific; those that create self sufficiency among the residents.
+This program can incorporate one of the "Program Types" below or it can be independent.
+Generally, we are looking for programs that harness together people in the neighborhood to bring about positive community change.
+Funding of these requests will help the neighborhood folks learn skills that will lead them on their way to self sufficiency.
 Self sufficiency can be measured in a number of ways:

 -Economic

--Advocating for change, locally, city or statewide
+-Advocating for change — locally, city or statewide

 -Housing

-This is a new initiative so please be creative and have fun with it.
-We are learning too, and look forward to seeing your responses.
+This is a new initiative, so please be creative and have fun with it.
+We are learning too and look forward to seeing your responses.

 Collaborations with other neighborhood groups are encouraged.

-Program types the foundation will consider:
+Program types the Foundation will consider:

 What type of programs encourage and support the healthy development of our children?
-We have identified four program categories that we will fund; Prevention Programs, Positive Youth Activities, Strengthening Families and Research.
+We have identified four program categories that we will fund: Prevention Programs, Positive Youth Activities, Strengthening Families and Research.
 Each one of the categories is defined below.

 All programs should be community based and run, have identifiable outcomes and be program-specific.